michaelpace/MSPTouchableLabel/README.md

 ```

-For larger examples, clone this repository and see the Example directory.
+For larger examples, clone this repository and see the Examples directory.
 Run the project to see them in action (or glance at the .gifs at the bottom of this document).

 ### Contributing